malachispencer/skynet-chat/README.md

    knows they are not talking to a human.

 8) Responsive: Use of CSS Flexbox makes the application responsive in the browser.

+## See Also

+* Check out [SkyRooms](https://skyrooms-ms.herokuapp.com), the successor to Skynet Chat, where you can communicate with real people in real time!
+* Check out my [Codewars repo](https://github.com/malachispencer/codewars), where you can see my solutions for almost 300 Codewars kata.